cozy/cozy-docs/src/documents/host/update.html.md

 ## Manual update

-If you want update your Cozy without Fabric you can run the following commands directly on your server.
+If you want update your Cozy without Fabric, you can run the following commands directly on your server.

 ```bash